george-hawkins/micropython-notes/tools-filesystem-and-repl.md

 Serial port
 -----------

-All the examples below assume you've set the environment variable `PORT` to point to the serial device corresponding to your board.
+All the examples below assume you've set the variable `PORT` to point to the serial device corresponding to your board.

 On Mac you typically just need to do:

-    $ export PORT=/dev/cu.SLAB_USBtoUART
+    $ PORT=/dev/cu.SLAB_USBtoUART

 And on Linux, it's typically:

-    $ export PORT=/dev/ttyUSB0
+    $ PORT=/dev/ttyUSB0

 pyboard.py
 ----------